BOFACAM/FINALBASELINE/README.md

       Cookstyle 7.32.8
           * RuboCop 1.25.1
       ```
-WARNING: foodcritic may be out of date and will have to use cookstyle.

 ### Puppet
 Make sure you are on your root directory.
 This should be set as default but the command should be done in the user that you are working in.